Have you just stepped up (or been selected!) to be your child’s Class Room Parent and now wondering what you’ve gotten yourself into?

 Another fabulous resource for Room Parents is this Favorite Things survey set.

-No matter which theme you choose, apple or pencil, you’re sure to easily pick out the most perfect class gift when you know what the teacher most loves!
+No matter which theme you choose, apple or pencil, you’re sure to easily pick out the most perfect class gift once you know what the teacher most loves!

 Over to you!

-Hope this post has cleared up some questions and sparked some inspiration for you in your role as Room Parent!
+Hope this post has cleared up some questions and sparked some inspiration for you in your role as Room Parent and has made you feel more prepared and less overwhelmed for a great year in your role!